nemccarthy/stash-pullrequest-builder-plugin/README.md

 If you want to rerun pull request test, write *“test this please”* comment to your pull request.

+##Adding additional parameters to a build

+If you want to add additional parameters to the triggered build, add comments using the pattern <parametersname>=<value>, one at each line.
+If the same parametername appears mulitple times the latest comment with that parameter will decide the value.

+Example:
+country=USA
+ball=hard

 ## Post Build Comment